hpcleuven/VscDocumentation/source/compute/portal/ondemand/pycharm.rst

 .. note::

-   Make sure you do not use your ``VSC_HOME`` (starting with ``/user/...``) for storing your virtual environment, Mamba or Conda, because your home directory can get quickly filled up leading to possible issues with your login and/or job submission.
+   Make sure you do not use your ``VSC_HOME`` (starting with ``/user/...``) for storing virtual environments or Conda environments, because your home directory can get quickly filled up leading to possible issues with your login and/or job submission.
 Instead, we recommend using your ``VSC_DATA`` directory (starting with ``/data/...``).